zyxir/emacs.d/README.md

 - Rewrite encoding settings, everything for UTF-8 now.
 - Python with LSP integrated.
 - Other minor modifications.
+- Add tweakering functions triggered by the `C-c \` prefix.

 #### [2.0.1] - 2021-10-09